Monetary Economics & Policy - Macroeconomics - Macro-Finance

-My research is policy-oriented and develops a suite of DSGE models to examine how monetary and exchange rate policies shape macro-financial stability under extreme conditions — including crises, the effective lower bound, and wartime.
-It provides policy-relevant insights on:
+My research is policy-oriented and develops DSGE models to examine how monetary and exchange rate policies shape macro-financial stability under extreme conditions, including crises, low-interest-rate environments, and wartime.

-Foreign Exchange Regimes in (Normal Times and) Times of War: Insights from Ukraine (with Oliver de Groot), 2025, R&R at Scottish Journal of Political Economy
+Foreign Exchange Regimes in (Normal Times and) Times of War: Insights from Ukraine (with Oliver de Groot).
+Scottish Journal of Political Economy.
+April 2026

-On February 24, 2022, as Russia invaded, the National Bank of Ukraine switched from a flexible to a fixed exchange rate regime.
-Was this policy response optimal?
-To answer this, we develop an open-economy model with both nominal rigidities and frictions in borrowing on international financial markets.
-We find that the carefully calibrated model can rationalize the NBU’s decision: the optimal response to small shocks is to allow exchange rate flexibility, whereas in response to large shocks—such as an invasion—currency depreciation is suboptimal.
-For robustness, we consider tradable endowment, risk-premium, and non-tradable supply shocks, and add subsistence consumption.
+On February 24, 2022, as Russia invaded, the National Bank of Ukraine switched from a flexible to a fixed-exchange rate regime.
+Was this optimal?
+We develop a tractable but carefully calibrated open-economy model of Ukraine with nominal rigidities and frictions in international financial markets.
+We find that the optimal response to small shocks is exchange rate flexibility, whereas to large (invasion size) shocks, currency depreciation is suboptimal and a Taylor-type rule may fail to admit an equilibrium, prompting the switch to a fixed-exchange rate regime.
+For robustness, we also consider risk-premium and non-tradable supply shocks, international reserves, and capital controls.

 Most recent presentations | 56th Annual Conference of the Money, Macro and Finance Society (University of Reading) 9 September 2025 | The Economic Modelling 2025 Conference – Ukraine: Economic Insights for Future Policy Actions (Trinity College Dublin) 25 August 2025 | The Special Issue Conference on Ukraine of the Scottish Journal of Political Economy (University of Southampton) 2 July 2025 | The 9th Annual Research Conference jointly hosted by the National Bank of Ukraine and Narodowy Bank Polski: Economic and Financial Integration in a Stormy and Fragmenting World, 20 June 2025